-Royal HaskoningDHV has been appointed to provide Analytical Services in relation to the Cell 1 Regional Coastal Monitoring Programme 2016 - 2021.
+Royal HaskoningDHV has been appointed to provide Analytical Services in relation to the present phase of the Cell 1 Regional Coastal Monitoring Programme, between 2016 - 2027.

-The present report is Walkover Inspection Surveys 2020 and provides a summary of the main findings from the walkover inspections of Sunderland City Council's frontage that are undertaken once every 2 years.
+The present report is Walkover Inspection Surveys 2022 and provides a summary of the main findings from the walkover inspections of Sunderland City Council's frontage that are undertaken once every 2 years.